-Background: In Nepal, it is quite common to find patients with large stone burden and thick gallbladder wall which often leads to incision extension.
+Background: In Nepal, it is quite common to find patients with large stone burden and thick gallbladderwall which often leads to incision extension.
 We have used this extended incision to our advantage.
-The present technique of two port laparoscopic cholecystectomy not only helps overcoming the specimen extraction difficulties but also contributes to better cosmesis.
+The present technique of 2 port Laparoscopic cholecystectomy not only helps overcoming thespecimen extraction difficulties but also contributes to better cosmesis.

-Patients and methods: A total of 25 patients underwent the surgery in 2008 to 2010.
+Patients and methods: Total of 25 patients were underwent the surgery in 2008-2010.

 Results: The mean operating time was 50 minutes.
-None had significant procedural blood loss, iatrogenic injury, perforation of gallbladder, bile spillage, significant gas leak or subcutaneous emphysema at either port site.
-All patients were comfortable in the postoperative period and were routinely discharged on 2nd postoperative day except for two patients who has surgical site infection and fever respectively.
-Although three cases were converted to standard 4 port technique, none required conversion to open cholecystectomy.
-Out of 25 patients, 7 cases have completed 3 months follow-up and did not show any complication like port site hernia.
+None had significant procedural blood loss, iatrogenic injury, perforation of gallbladder, bile spillage, significant gas leak or subcutaneousemphysema at either port site.
+All patients were comfortable in the postoperative period and were routinely discharged on 2nd postoperative day except for 2 patients who has surgical site infection and fever respectively.
+Although 3 cases were converted to standard 4 port technique, none required conversion to open cholecystectomy.
+Out of 25 patients, 7 cases have completed 3 months follow up and did not show any complication like port site hernia.

-Conclusion: The described method of performing two port laparoscopic cholecystectomy is safe, simple and inexpensive yet cosmetically rewarding.
+Conclusion: The described method of performing 2 port laparoscopic cholecystectomy is safe, simple and inexpensive yet cosmetically rewarding.

+Keywords: Cholecystectomy, Laparoscopic.

-Keywords: Laparoscopy, Gallbladder, Cholecystectomy, Port.
-How to cite this article: Misro AK, Sapkota P. Two Port Laparoscopic Cholecystectomy: An Initial Experience of 25 Cases with a New Technique.
-World J Lap Surg 2014;7(3):103-106.
+How to cite this article: Misra AA.
+Two Port Laparoscopic Cholecystectomy-An Initial Experience of 25 Cases with a New Technique.
+World J Lap Surg 2018;11(2):64-67.

-Source of support: Nil Conflict of interest: None
+Source of support: Nil

+Conflict of interest: None